eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

   (Image created with the help of ChatGPT by OpenAI)
 </p>

-## Problem Definition and Project Purpose
+## Problem Definition and App Purpose

 **Washington State** is at the forefront of **electric vehicle (EV) adoption** in the United States.
 With an ambitious goal of achieving 100% EV sales by 2030, the state government has implemented various incentives and policies to promote EV adoption.
 This commitment has resulted in one of the fastest-growing EV registration rates nationwide.